 Assessment for this course is through school experience (placements), a Reflective Portfolio which is primarily based online and consists of elements such as development records, Academic Tutorial work, school-based tasks and presentations where you focus on a particular theme/topic/class and share your reflections about your development and impact on learning.

-The next full and part-time programmes will start in September 2021 and, for those trainees that meet the Teachers’ Standards, finish in June/July 2022 (full-time - dates TBC) or sometime in 2023 (part-time, dependent on timetable)
+The next full and part-time programmes will start in September 2022 and, for those trainees that meet the Teachers’ Standards, finish July 2023 (full-time) or sometime in 2024 (part-time, dependent on timetable)